-Kari Watkins, Executive Director, Oklahoma City National Memorial & Museum
+Kari Watkins, Executive Director, Oklahoma City National Memorial and Museum

-Kari Watkins describes the mission and role of the Oklahoma City National Memorial & Museum.
+Kari Watkins describes the mission and role of the Oklahoma City National Memorial and Museum.

 The memorial is really built to remember those who were killed, those who survived, and those changed forever.